Waguih Ghali: Beer in the Snooker Club

 Beer in the Snooker Club is about a young Copt named Ram, who, like the author, has little money, but has benefited from a life of privilege.
 A politically savvy novel set in the 1950s, the narrative critiques both the British colonial enterprise and the regime of Gamal Abdel Nasser.
-Ram and his equally impoverished friend Font meet and befriend a Jewish communist from a wealthy family named Edna.
+Ram and his equally impoverished Coptic friend Font meet and befriend a Jewish communist from a wealthy family named Edna.
 At the time, the two boys were students at the university and involved in demonstrations against the continued British presence in the Suez Canal Zone.
 A romance develops between Ram, a Coptic Christian, and Edna, an Egyptian Jew.
 Edna encourages Ram and Font to round out their education, and helps support sending them to London.
 Ram and Font's visit to London is cut short by the 1956 Suez Crisis.
 Upon his return to Cairo, Ram is struck by the brutality of the Nasser regime.

 The novel portrays two societies in transition.
 Following the 1956 Suez Crisis, Egypt's foreign minority communities began leaving, and the cosmopolitan character of Egypt's cities began to wane.
 The Suez Crisis also signaled the end of Great Britain's reign as a colonial power.
 Beer in the Snooker Club captures both of these transitions.

 The Diaries of Waguih Ghali: An Egyptian in the Swinging Sixties, ed.
 May Hawas

 Ghali's handwritten diaries were transcribed, edited and published in 2016 and 2017 in two volumes.
 The Diaries cover the last few years of his life.
-Ghali spent much of the period between 1964 and 1968 working for the British Army corps in the small town of Rheydt (Mönchengladbach), in what was then West Germany.
+Ghali spent much of the period between 1964 and 1968 working for the British Army corps in the small town of Rheydt (Mönchengladbach), West Germany.
 He often feels suffocated in the town but writes that Germany was one of the only places which had given him refuge.
 He often dreams of moving to London, where he feels there is much more intellectual and economic opportunity for him.
 He finally moves there in 1966, to live in the house (and on the resources) of his friend, editor and occasionally lover, Diana Athill.
-From there, the Ghali describes his turbulent life with Athill and his unabating struggles with alcohol dependency and depression, even as he shares insights about and sharp critique of the intellectual life in 1960s London.
+From there, Ghali describes his turbulent life with Athill and his unabating struggles with alcohol dependency and depression, even as he shares insights about and sharp critique of the intellectual life in 1960s London.
 The Diaries also include a blow by blow account of his visit to Israel a few days after the 1967 War, the reasons that pushed him to go, and the people he met.
 A little before his painful suicide note, he describes the moment in which he found out that he had been stripped of his Egyptian passport.
 The Diaries include a preface, and interviews with Athill and one of Ghali's relatives.